 Incoming calls to the Kirkby Lonsdale Surgery will be automatically recorded from the beginnng of Janaury 2011.
 This information is stored on the hard drive of one of our computers and can only be accessed by a doctor if they wish to review a conversation they have had with a patient.
-It is possible they they may wish to use this recording for training purposes or to check advice given over the phone.
-As well as actually recording conversations the system provides call data which allows us to see how long it takes us to answer the phone, how many calls come in and how we deal with them.
-We hope to use this information to identify the busiest days and times and then we can plan for extra receptionists to be available to answer calls at these times.
+Or if a complaint/query is made in regards to a conversation that we need to investigate further.
+Only the Practice Manager can access this information.

 Your rights to information